 Please note: if the local schools are closed, it does NOT mean that our classes are canceled.
 The roads are usually cleared by the time we hold class.

-We offer one-on-one behind-the-wheel training at a cost of $40 for a one hour session for teens and adults.
+We offer one-on-one behind-the-wheel training at a cost of $50 cash for a one hour session for teens and adults.
 For an adult to get on our schedule, you would need to come into the office and sign the contract, show us your Temporary Instruction Permit from the Secretary of State, and pay for the first hour.
+We schedule for about a week in advance.

 The State of Michigan’s website is a veritable font of information!
 Try these links: